amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ### Create the application

 1. Open up the command shell or terminal of your choice.
-You might consider the terminal in [Visual Studio Code](https://code.visualstudio.com/).
+You might consider the terminal capabilities in [Visual Studio Code](https://code.visualstudio.com/).
 Navigate to the root folder in which you want to build your application.
 Once there, enter the following command to create a new .NET Console application:

    ```terminal
    ~$ dotnet new console -o DaprCounter